Courses

 Genetics 627: Animal Developmental Genetics

 Advanced Genetics course focusing on genetic mechanisms of animal embryonic development, with particular emphasis on central molecular circuitries that control development and genetic analytical tools used to reveal them.
 Using a combination of lectures and primary research literature reading/student-led seminars, we will address topics including maternal and epigenetic inheritance, the egg-to-embryo transition, pattern formation, organogenesis, coordination of cellular and molecular mechanisms, and animal models of human congenital disorders.
 Prior completion of Zoology 470 recommended.
 Req: Genetics 466, Genetics 468 or Biocore 587.
-Spring, odd years, 3 credits.
+Spring, 3 credits.

 Genetics 631: Plant Genetics & Development